History of fire safety legislation in the United Kingdom: Fire Precautions Act 1971

-Premises that fell outside of these rules did not have to have a fire certificate but had to provide limited fire safety by virtue of Section 9A of the Act.
+Premises that fell outside of these rules did not have to have a fire certificate but had to provide limited fire safety by virtue of section 9A of the act.

-The 1971 Act gave power to the fire authority to apply to the court to prohibit the use of premises if they were dangerous and there was a serious risk of imminent danger from fire for persons in the premises (prohibition notice).
+The 1971 act gave power to the fire authority to apply to the court to prohibit the use of premises if they were dangerous and there was a serious risk of imminent danger from fire for persons in the premises (prohibition notice).
 This prohibition power applied widely to all manner of premises but excluded single private dwellings.
 One of the changes introduced in 1987 was for the fire authority to issue prohibition notices directly, without the need to apply to the court.

-One major issue with the Act was that fire certification was only ever applied to the designated premises.
+One major issue with the act was that fire certification was only ever applied to the designated premises.
 Places of public entertainment such as cinemas, theatres and nightclubs were never designated so the powers of inspection and enforcement remained with the local authority licensing department.

-In many areas, the fire brigade carried out the inspections on behalf of the licensing department, but had no powers other than those granted by Section 10 - Prohibition Notice.
+In many areas, the fire brigade carried out the inspections on behalf of the licensing department, but had no powers other than those granted by section 10 (Prohibition Notice).

-The Fire Precautions Act 1971 and its "Fire Certificates" were totally repealed and replaced by the Regulatory Reform (Fire Safety) Order 2005, which came into full force on 1 October 2006 (in England and Wales).
+The Fire Precautions Act 1971 and its "fire certificates" were totally repealed and replaced in England and Wales by the Regulatory Reform (Fire Safety) Order 2005 (SI 2005/1541), which came into full force on 1 October 2006.
+The act is still in force on the Isle of Man, with hotels, licensed premises and places of entertainment requiring a fire certificate.